x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deploy-new-installations/exchange-emergency-mitigation-services.md

 ## Reapplying a Mitigation
-In case of accidental reversal of mitigation by admin, the EM service will reapply the mitigation when it performs its hourly check for new mitigations.
-Admins can manually reapply a mitigation without waiting for the EM service to check for mitigations by stopping and then restarting the EM service.
-After restart of EM service, the first run to check and apply mitigation occurs after 10 minutes.
+In case of an accidental reversal of a mitigation by an admin, the EM service will reapply the mitigation when it performs its hourly check for new mitigations.
+Admins can also manually reapply a mitigation without waiting for the EM service to check for mitigations by stopping and then restarting the EM service.
+After restarting the EM service, the first run to check and apply mitigation occurs after 10 minutes.

-2.5.3	Blocking Mitigations and reversing the Mitigation In case a particular mitigation is critically impacting the functioning of Exchange Server for any organization, the admins have an option of blocking these mitigations and then reversing the effect manually.
+### Blocking Mitigations and reversing the Mitigation
+If a mitigation critically impacts the functioning of your Exchange Server, the admin can block the mitigation and then manually reverse the effect.

 To block any mitigation, admins need to add the Mitigation ID in the MitigationsBlocked parameter which is shown below:

 ```powershell